kennangaibel/Stringer_Realsense/README.md

 # Stringer_Realsense
 Uses an Intel Realsense D435 for precise object detection.
 Detects the corner of a stringer and maps the pixel location into real-world 3D space.

+**Specs/Suggestions**

+Make sure you are using a python version 3.6-3.9.
+The realsense library will not work with version 3.10.
+With the D435, optimal resolutions for aligning depth with RGB is setting depth resolution to 848x480 and RGB resolution to 1280x720.

 **Retrieving the data**

-The camera takes a picture, retrieving a bag file.
-With the D435, optimal resolutions for aligning depth with RGB is setting depth resolution to 848x480 and RGB resolution to 1280x720.
-Since these two images are different resolutions, an align object `align` is created to align the depth frame to the color frame.
+The camera takes a picture, retrieving a bag file that has both RGB and depth frames.
+Since these two frames are different resolutions, an align object `align` is created to align the depth frame to the color frame.
 Once aligned, the RGB and Depth frames are stored into numpy arrays `depth_image` and `color_image`.

 **Filtering**